UniMath/agda-unimath/src/modal-type-theory/action-on-identifications-crisp-functions.lagda.md

 `crisp-ap f p : f x ＝ f y` in `B`.
 This action on identifications can be understood as crisp functoriality of crisp identity types.

-Note that this is a strengthening of the
+This is a strengthening of the
 [action on identifications of functions](foundation.action-on-identifications-functions.md) for crisp identifications, because the function `f : A → B` is allowed to be defined over only crisp elements of its domain.